hiero-ledger/hiero-docs/tutorials/smart-contracts/foundry/setup-foundry-and-write-basic-unit-test.md

 ## Get started

 ### Set up project
-To follow along, start with the main branch, which is the _default branch_ of this repository.
-This gives you the intial state from which you can follow along with the steps as described in the tutorial.
+To follow along, start with the `main` branch, which is the _default branch_ of this repository.
+This gives you the initial state from which you can follow along with the steps as described in the tutorial.

 ```shell
 git clone git@github.com:hedera-dev/setup-foundry-and-write-basic-unit-test.git